 - Shipper on Deck: Sota, Hori's brother, since this would mean seeing Miyamura more often.
 Eventually, he starts deliberately staying out of the house so that the two can have some time alone together.

 - Slice of Life: The overarching plot of the series is the growing relationship between Hori and Miyamura and their interactions with the people around them.
 Sometimes, the point-of-view switches to one of their friends or schoolmates.

 - Strong Family Resemblance: When Hori's father shows Miyamura some high school pictures of him and her mother, he remarks that they look remarkably alike.
-He then despairs at the thought of Souta growing up and looking like the old man.
+He then despairs at the thought of Sota growing up and looking like his old man.

-- Sengoku's father and his two niece look exactly like older and younger version of Sengoku.
+- Sengoku's father and his two nieces look exactly like older and younger versions of Sengoku.